stealthness/stealthness/README.md

 ## 🔭 Birkbeck

 I'm also a teaching demonstrator at Birkbeck, teaching Python and Java to undergraduates and graduate students.
-Previously I was researching a PhD/MPhil at Birkbeck University [[link](https://www.dcs.bbk.ac.uk/)].
+Previously, I was researching a PhD/MPhil at Birkbeck University [[link](https://www.dcs.bbk.ac.uk/)].
 My research investigates the use of Genetic Programming (GP) to find a sub-optimal feature selection, combined with a Federated Learning (FL) process to find a suitable classifier for Image Classification (IC) problems in an environment where resources are limited.

 ## Miscellaneous

 ⚡ Fun fact: I have been slowly improving my health, primarily through running.
 I can be found at parkrun most weekends and have completed many other distances, including one marathon.

-⚡ Fun fact: I suffer from Dyslexia, but I do not let that stop me, but it does mean that my written work can have mistakes, so it can be hard to read my stuff at times.
+⚡ Fun fact: I suffer from Dyslexia, but I do not let that stop me.
+It means that my written work can have mistakes, so it can be hard to read my stuff at times.

 # Updates
+## January 2024

+New Year has started, and one goal this year is to produce and publish a game on Steam.

 ## August 2023

 There has been a clear-out of old repositories.
-I have archived two, deleted abandoned projects and made several repositories private that I want to keep for self-referencing but are too old to maintain.
+I have archived two, deleted abandoned projects, and made several private repositories that I want to keep for self-referencing but are too old to maintain.

 ##  Links